-If you’re unsure of how to start, you could simply start by learning these 5 simple steps to decluttering by Marie Kondo’s KonMari method.
+Start reducing unnecessary clutter in your home by learning these 5 simple steps to decluttering adapted from Marie Kondo’s renowned KonMari method.

 The KonMari Method

-It is a system and philosophy for tidying your home and leading a life that sparks joy.
-This method was devised by Marie Kondo, an organizing consultant in Japan.
+The KonMari method is a system and philosophy for tidying your home and leading a life that sparks joy.
+It was devised by Marie Kondo, an organizing consultant in Japan.
 She has released numerous books on decluttering and organizing your home, with one of her books, “The Life-Changing Magic of Tidying Up” achieving New York Times best seller.

 These are her steps in detail which you could follow through to get started in decluttering.
 Remember, organization takes time and effort.
 Take small steps at a time and you will be on your way to an organized life!